What is Italian Seasoning

 How To Use Italian Seasoning

-- Pizza: Sprinkle Italian seasoning over pizza before baking or mix it into your pizza sauce for an authentic Italian taste.
+- Pizza Toppings: Sprinkle Italian seasoning over your pizza before baking to give it that authentic Italian taste.
+You can also mix it into your pizza sauce for extra flavor.

 Substitute for Italian Seasoning